marcy-cloud/marcli/README.md

 - **Version Tracking** ✨ - We keep track of builds because we're organized like that!
 - **Cross-Platform Builds** 🌈 - Works everywhere because we're inclusive!

+## Commands 💅

+Here are all the cute commands available:

+- `go-echo` - Echo using pure Go (no external processes) - so clean! 💕
+- `ps-echo` - Echo using PowerShell - so powerful! 💪
+- `bash-echo` - Echo using bash/sh - classic and cute! 🎀
+- `build` - Build for all platforms (macOS, Linux, Windows) and install to PATH - building everything with love! 💖
+- `version` - Show version and build number - so organized! ✨
+- `-v` / `--version` - Quick version check (aliases for `version`) - we're so flexible! 💅

 ## Quick Start 💖

 Just run `marcli` with no args to see the cute TUI, or use commands directly: